 Throughout this commotion, Diane has maintained that there are already gay men in the bar, and most everyone assumes it’s the new guys.
 One has a killer mustache, one is sporting some tight jeans, and they both ordered light beers.
 In the final moment, however, it’s revealed that the homosexuals are actually two of the schlubby barflies who have been in the background the entire time.
 They both lean in to give Norm a peck on the cheek, and while that is this episode’s corniest moment, there’s still something to be said for it: that gay people don’t always look gay.
 They’re not necessarily young or good-looking.
 They look like just anyone and everyone.

 “The Boys in the Bar” is definitely worth a re-watch if you haven’t seen it recently.
 And if you’ve been listening along with Gayest Episode Ever, thanks!
-We look forward to talking more gay TV in season two.
+We look forward to talking a lot more gay TV.